Best Dash Cams for Your Car in 2025

 Dash cam FAQ

 It depends.
-Dash cams are worth it if you’re at high risk of vehicle damage based on how much time you spend on the road and where you park your car (street versus garage, for example).
+Dash cams are worth it if you’re at high risk of vehicle damage based on how much time you spend on the road and where you park your car (on the street versus in the garage, for example).
 If there’s an incident, dash cams help you (and your insurance provider) see what happened.

 They may even provide enough video evidence for authorities to ID whoever scraped your car, tried to break in, or scurried away from a fender-bender.